 Forex trading is becoming a increasingly popular option for speculators.
 Trading platforms boast 24-hour market access, enhanced security, and tremendous potential gains.
 Additionally, anyone can set up a simulated trading account to practice trading techniques.

 In particular, you should understand the economic underpinnings of certain currencies.
-As an investor or Canadian forex broker, this article will help you understand the Canadian Dollar and unique factors that influence its value.
+As an investor or Canadian forex broker, especially a new one looking to learn how to invest in stocks, this article will help you understand the Canadian Dollar and unique factors that influence its value.

 The Canadian Dollar

 CAD is considered to be one of the most stable currencies globally.
 Long term speculators trade the Canadian Dollar in substantial volumes daily.

 About 7 currencies account for 80% of the forex market’s volume, and the CAD is among these major currencies.

 This currency is often referred to as the “Loonie” because of the appearance of a loon on the back of the C$1 coin.
 According to the International Monetary Fund, the CAD is the 5th most commonly held currency, with its cumulative market share value near US$119 billion.